Explore Other Industries

 As is the trend with urban India, consumers in the rural regions are also expected to embrace online purchases over time and drive consumption digitally.
 The rural regions are already well covered by basic telecommunication services and are now witnessing increasing penetration of computers and smartphones.
 Taking advantage of these developments, online portals are being viewed as key channels for companies trying to enter and establish themselves in the rural market.
 The Internet has become a cost-effective means for a company looking to overcome geographical barriers and broaden its reach.

 Market research firm Nielsen expects India’s rural FMCG market to reach a size of US$ 100 billion by 2025.
-The annual real income per household in rural India is forecasted to rise to 3.6 per cent 2025, from 2.8 per cent in the last 20 years#.
+Another report by McKinsey Global Institute forecasts the annual real income per household in rural India to rise to 3.6 per cent 2025, from 2.8 per cent in the last 20 years.

 References: Media Reports, Press Releases, Press Information Bureau (PIB), Accenture Report, Nielsen Report, Budget 2016-17